raul23/dev-jobs-insights/README.md

 </table>

-**NOTE:** 1000 is a small sample for extracting solid insights about the developer job market but for now I am using them as
+**NOTE:** 1000 is a small sample for extracting solid insights about the developer job market but eventually more job data will get integrated.
+For now I am using this small set for testing the whole pipeline for generating the graphs and maps.

 ## Map of the distribution of job posts around the world
 <p align="center"><img src="https://bit.ly/2OvqmLG"/></p>